-Network Pharmacy -A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
+Network Pharmacy - A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.

-Network Provider - "Provider" is the general term for healthcare providers, other healthcare professionals, hospitals, and other healthcare facilities that are licensed or certified by Medicare and by the State to provide healthcare services.
-"Network providers" have an agreement with our plan to accept our payment as payment in full, and in some cases to coordinate as well as provide covered services to members of our plan.
-Network providers are also called "plan providers."
+Network Provider - Provider is the general term for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the State to provide health care services.
+Network providers have an agreement with our plan to accept our payment as payment in full, and in some cases to coordinate as well as provide covered services to members of our plan.
+Network providers are also called plan providers.

-Organization Determination -A decision our plan makes about whether items or services are covered or how much you have to pay for covered items or services.
-Organization determinations are called "coverage decisions" in this document.
+Organization Determination - A decision our plan makes about whether items or services are covered or how much you have to pay for covered items or services.
+Organization determinations are called coverage decisions in this document.

-Original Medicare ("Traditional Medicare" or "Fee-for-service" Medicare) - Original Medicare is offered by the government, and not a private health plan such as Medicare Advantage Plans and prescription drug plans.
-Under Original Medicare, Medicare services are covered by paying healthcare providers, hospitals, and other healthcare providers payment amounts established by Congress.
-You can see any healthcare provider, hospital, or other healthcare provider that accepts Medicare.
+Original Medicare (Traditional Medicare or Fee-for-service Medicare) - Original Medicare is offered by the government, and not a private health plan like Medicare Advantage Plans and prescription drug plans.
+Under Original Medicare, Medicare services are covered by paying doctors, hospitals, and other health care providers payment amounts established by Congress.
+You can see any doctor, hospital, or other health care provider that accepts Medicare.
 You must pay the deductible.
 Medicare pays its share of the Medicare-approved amount, and you pay your share.
 Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance) and is available everywhere in the United States.